james-nesbitt/boch/README.md

 it is still something that can be run all over the place.
 It uses `eval` a few times, but it is not use any privilege escalation, and runs little else other than shell commands, file commands, and of course some docker commands.

+The layout of the application is library dependent, and all source is kept in libraries.
+Libraries can contain libraries, and can have libraries as dependencies, so all code inclusion work in such a way.
+The project specific .boch folder, and a user ~/.boch are also libraries.
+Commands are kept in any library, so they can be added to the application, or the user.

 == INSTALLATION ==